 Unequivocal, scientifically-derived information establishing direct relationships between wild trout and predator populations in aggregate is lacking and difficult to obtain, especially for rivers.
 However there is anecdote from various parts of the British Isles indicating effects of intense, localised predation pressure from piscivorous birds.

-Fishery interests can additionally deter predators through a range of scaring and/or exclusion techniques (see appendix A below), though these may be more applicable to small stillwaters rather than rivers or large lakes and their efficacy relies on persistence and variety of scaring method.
+Fishery interests can additionally deter predators through a range of scaring and/or exclusion techniques, though these may be more applicable to small stillwaters rather than rivers or large lakes and their efficacy relies on persistence and variety of scaring method.

 As with all (re)introductions of species, the case of the Eurasian beaver (Castor fiber) is generating much heat in the UK media from many angles: conservation, fisheries, natural flood management to name but a few.
 There are now several trial schemes in place spanning from the Tamar in Devon to Tayside in Scotland.